-BusinessInsight- To make decisions related to the business of VS Code and Microsoft.
+BusinessInsight- To make decisions related to the business of VS Code, Microsoft, and GitHub.

 endpoint field describes what data handler the data is sent to.
 This is normally applied to special data that requires additional scrubbing and security to protect user privacy.